THE HELP YOU NEED TO GET TO “YES” ON A FUTURE LOAN OR CREDIT CARD

 Get $1,000 in your rainy-day fund.
 You can do it!
 Check out this article for a five-step plan to get you there.

-Once you feel comfortable with your monthly budget and your ability to stick with it, experiment with how it would feel to have an extra loan payment.
+Once you feel comfortable with your monthly budget and your ability to stick with it, experiment with how it would feel to have an extra loan or credit card payment.
 Transfer that money to your savings account for a couple months.
 You’ll build up your savings (always a win!) and get a chance to check out your ability to manage that extra cost.

 Step 8: Keep going!